Six key customer retention metrics: CRR, NPS, CSAT, RPR, and CLV explained with formulas.

 How to Track Customer Retention Metrics with Responsly

 Collecting the data needed to calculate these customer retention metrics requires a systematic approach to customer feedback.
-Responsly’s Customer Experience platform makes it easy to measure all these metrics in one place:
+Responsly’s customer experience platform makes it easy to measure all these metrics in one place:

 • Automated NPS & CSAT surveys: Trigger NPS surveys and CSAT surveys at key touchpoints to continuously track customer sentiment.